onareach/physics/Web_Prototype_on_Heroku_and_Vercel/Migrating Front-End of Physics Web App from Heroku to Vercel.md

 #### 7. Launch the App at the Public URL

-In a brower window, enter the following (final) Vercel URL
+In a browser window, enter the final Vercel URL:

     https://physicsweb-qzhqw8vdi-david-longs-projects-14094a66.vercel.app

-The browser should now display the same content on the public URL and it did when it was pointing to the localhost above.
+The browser should now display the same content at the public URL as it did when pointing to localhost.